braze-inc/braze-docs/_docs/_hidden/other/user_archival.md

 ## Global Control Group users

 Users in the Global Control Group will never be archived, even if they meet the definition of inactive or dormant users.

+### Treatment sample group

+Treatment sample group users are excluded from archiving within a Global Control Group report.

 ## Test users